 The animated Gremlins reboot, Gremlins: Secrets of the Mogwai, premiered last week and seems designed to appeal to both kids and adults.
 And Adventure Time: Distant Lands, a limited series of specials based on Adventure Time, will surely trigger nostalgia in older Millennials and Gen Xers.

 Warner Brothers films

-Warner Bros. can do essentially whatever it wants with DC comic book characters and stories.
-The fact that every single DC-related movie (except for the newest ones, of course) will be a part of the on-demand catalog at launch could be one of the service’s major draws.
-Other notable Warner Brothers films include the Matrix trilogy and the Lord of the Rings franchise.
+Warner Bros. can essentially do whatever it wants with DC comic book characters and stories.
+The fact that every single DC-related movie (except for the newest ones, of course) will be a part of the on-demand catalog is one of the service’s major draws.
+Other notable Warner Bros. films include the Matrix trilogy and the Lord of the Rings franchise.